-Global average sea levels have risen 3.98 inches since 1992 and are predicted to continue to rise.3 As sea levels rise near Newport Beach, the risk of flooding during storms is exacerbated.
+Global average sea levels have risen 3.98 inches since 1992 and are predicted to continue to rise.
+As sea levels rise near Newport Beach, the risk of flooding during storms is exacerbated.
 Figure 1, Citywide Coastal Flood Risk, shows the possible extent of coastal flooding during an average storm event under the selected Coastal Storm Modeling System (CoSMoS) scenarios in 2030, 2050, and 2100.
 Figure 2, Newport Harbor Coastal Flood Risk, shows the same data for the Newport Harbor area.

-To understand potential coastal flood risk in the near term and long term, the following CoSMoS scenarios were selected for mapping: 0.8 feet of sea-level rise by 2030, 1.6 feet by 2050, and both 4.1 and 4.9 feet by
+To understand potential coastal flood risk in the near term and long term, the following CoSMoS scenarios were selected for mapping: 0.8 feet of sea-level rise by 2030, 1.6 feet by